Wadō-ryū: History

-Organization
+Organisation

-Wadō-ryū is spread between three independently-led organizations: Wadōkai, Wadō Kokusai and Wadō-ryū Karate-dō Renmei.
+Wadō-ryū is spread between three independently-led organisations: Wadōkai, Wadō Kokusai and Wadō-ryū Karate-dō Renmei.

 Wadō-ryū outside Japan

 Wadō-ryū has been spread to many countries in the world, by both Japanese and non-Japanese students of Hironori Otsuka.
 Japanese Wadō-ryū stylists Tatsuo Suzuki, Teruo Kono, Masafumi Shiomitsu, H. Takashima, Naoki Ishikawa, Yoshihiko Iwasaki, Kuniaki Sakagami and many others spread the art in Europe.
 Yoshiaki Ajari, Masaru Shintani and Isaac Henry Jr. spread the art in the United States and Canada, Joaquim Gonçalves (from Portugal) and many others have helped to spread the style in their respective countries.
 In 1968, Otsuka promoted Cecil T. Patterson of the United States to 5th dan, and charged him with the creation of the United States Eastern Wado-Kai Federation (USEWF).

 Following the split between Otsuka and the Wado-Kai in 1980, Patterson and the USEWF (renamed: United States Eastern Wadō-ryū Karate Federation) remained with Otsuka.
 Following Patterson's death in 2002, his son John T. Patterson assumed the presidency of the USEWF.
-Patterson's organization continues as an active member of the Wadō Ryū Karatedō Renmei.
+Patterson's organisation continues as an active member of the Wadō Ryū Karatedō Renmei.
 In the UK, Wadō-ryū has been cited as a key influence in the development of the hybrid martial art Sanjuro.